 It’s for some of these reasons that the bonefish has gained notoriety among anglers and the same reasons people travel from all over the world to chase these prized gamefish.
 However difficult bonefish may be to catch, for a lot of anglers they’re the perfect introduction to saltwater fly fishing.

 Bonefish provide everything needed for a beginner on the flats to get a feeling of what they’re getting into.
 Fishing for bonefish will quickly show the angler the need for accuracy and distance when it comes to casting.
 Throwing a sloppy cast at a school of tailing bones is a recipe for spooking the whole school and blowing the shot.

-Stealth and precision is what’s called for when bonefishing.
+Stealth and precision are what’s called for when bonefishing.
 These are the fundamentals of any saltwater species and, typically, bonefish occur in larger numbers than say, permit.
 This gives the anglers more chances in a day to get a bonefish to eat.
 Ultimately more chances mean a little more forgiveness to the novice bonefisherman.
 If you’re trying to figure out where to take your first bonefishing trip then we have some great suggestions.

 Belize has a few different options for anglers looking to book their first bonefishing trip.
 Belize is home to some of the world’s nicest, laid back people and the culture’s hospitable approach to life is evident in their lodges.
 The bonefish in Belize tend to be a bit smaller than their brothers and sisters in The Bahamas; however, as a “first saltwater trip” in general, it’s hard to beat Belize.

 El Pescador Lodge – In business for over 40 years, El Pescador is one of the best-run, most famous lodges in all of Central America.
 The lodge offers world-class sight fishing for bonefish and has been a perpetual favorite of Yellow Dog year after year.